 Accuracy of Biostrap vs. WHOOP

-Unless you skipped most of what I wrote above, you’ve probably realized by now that there are major differences in accuracy between WHOOP and Biostrap.
+Unless you skipped most of what I wrote above, you’ve probably realized by now that there are major differences between WHOOP and Biostrap.

 Accuracy of Biostrap’s HRV Data